dangaiden/dns_proxy/Readme.md

 It requires the [dnspython](https://www.dnspython.org/) library, as it will handle all the binary data from the requests and replies, otherwise, you will have to manage the raw data from the client and the upstream server.

-The best suit for a dns proxy should be within the same network (LAN) than your applications are running:
+The best suit for a DNS proxy should be within the same network (LAN) than your applications are running:

 ![Cloud Architecture](/Cloud_architecture_overview.png "Architecture Overview")